Silverr12/DMA-CFW-Guide/README.md

 - This guide does ___not___ detail how to set up software or change computer settings to accommodate DMA cards)

-- It is assumed that the user following the guide has a basic understanding of custom firmware and so on...
+- I recognise that there are a lot of methods that skirt around the current detection vectors but this guide covers trying to emulate a legitimate device 1:1 because this is the most future-proof/least likely to be detected in the future from my current understanding.

 - If you don't understand a single part of this guide, this guide is not for you as you will likely brick your card.
-Your best and safest bet is to buy a paid CFW making sure at the very least they have TLP emulation and hope for the best it is a 1:1.
+Your best and safest bet is to buy a paid CFW making sure at the very least they have TLP emulation and hope for the best that it's a 1 of 1.

 ### 📑 CONTENTS